Friday, January 14, 2022

 The congregation didn’t let that stop them.

 First UMC Graham is a county church with more than 800 members.
-It is one of many congregations reporting intensified social outreach during the pandemic, according to data from Exploring the Pandemic on Congregations.
+It is one of many congregations reporting intensified social outreach during the pandemic, according to data from Exploring the Pandemic Impact on Congregations.

 The latest report, released Dec.
 21, notes the “resilience, creativity and convictions” of U.S. congregations that have allowed them “to better address the needs of their local communities in times of suffering and hardship.”